Hot List 2026: The Best New Things to Shop, Book and Know

 Your newsletter sign-up was successful

-Welcome to the 2026 edition of Hot List—the Marie Claire guide to everything worth knowing, wanting and experiencing right now.
+Welcome to the 2026 edition of the Hot List—the Marie Claire guide to everything worth knowing, experiencing, and shopping right now.
 We cut through the noise to bring you the most exciting launches, destinations and moments across fashion, beauty, lifestyle, food and culture.

 From interiors updates that instantly elevate your home to the most covetable beauty launches, the fashion collaborations everyone’s talking about, and the restaurants lighting up your feed (we’ll tell you if they’re actually worth the hype), this is your insider edit of what’s new and notable.